NegativeIndex/Count_GD/README.rst

       ``-f, --finished`` :    Print the finished folders.

-      ``-a, --all`` :         Print all the selected folders; equivalent to "-b -u -f".
+      ``-a, --all`` :         Print all the selected folders; equivalent to "-buf".

       ``-h, --help`` :       Show this message and quit

-   optional arguments:
       ``-maxdepth MAXDEPTH`` :   maximum search depth, default is 1

-      All other long names with single dash will be passed to bash find command.
+      All the other unknown options will be passed to bash find command to find the corresponding folders.

 ``Count_GD.count_GD_finished.process_folders(folders, args)``
-   Count finished jobs in the current folder.
+   Count finished jobs in many folders.
+Print the results based on commnad line options.

    Parameters:
       * **folders** (*string list*) -- a list of folders which